-Lake Tikitapu is a small lake in the Rotorua region that is extensively used for recreation and sporting events, and is of cultural significance.
-It is an attractive and popular lake of oligotrophic-mesotrophic productivity.
-The target Trophic Level Index (TLI; Burns 1999), as a proxy for lake water quality, is 2.7.
-The observed TLI over the period 2000 to 2010 was approximately 3.
-Primary production in the lake is strongly dominated by chlorophytes (Figure 2), due to relatively low concentrations of silica in the lake limiting production by diatoms (McColl 1972, Ryan 2006).
+Lake Tikitapu is a small lake of cultural significance in the Rotorua region, which is extensively used for recreation and sporting events.
+It is a popular lake of oligotrophicmesotrophic productivity.
+Water quality in the Te Arawa lakes is usually reported using the Trophic Level Index (TLI; Burns 1999), an index of annual average water quality.
+Each lake in the region has a 'TLI target' value consistent with water quality prior to land use intensification and/or commensurate with community aspirations for the lake.
+Titkitapu's target TLI is 2.7 (with values between 2 and 3 indicating oligotrophic water quality), however, a TLI of approximately 3 (the threshold for mesotrophic water quality) was observed between 2000 and 2010.
+Primary production in the lake is strongly dominated by chlorophytes (Figure 2), due to relatively low concentrations of silica in the lake, thus limiting production by diatoms (McColl 1972, Ryan 2006).

-Lake Tikitapu is co-managed by Bay of Plenty Regional Council (BoPRC), Te Arawa Lakes Trust, and Rotorua District Council.
+Lake Tikitapu is co-managed by the Bay of Plenty Regional Council (BoPRC), Te Arawa Lakes Trust, and Rotorua District Council.
 Recent initiatives have sought to address potential causes of elevated TLI including, but not limited to, the reticulation of sewerage systems within the lake catchment.
-In June 2011 BoPRC released an action plan for Lake Tikitapu, outlining present and future management actions and calling for adaptive management and rigorous environmental monitoring (BoPRC, 2011).
+In June 2011, BoPRC released an action plan for Lake Tikitapu, outlining present and future management actions and calling for adaptive management and rigorous environmental monitoring (BoPRC, 2011).

-A decision support tool available to assist lake managers is computer lake ecosystem models, which can be used to simulate current lake condition and assess the potential impact of changes to boundary conditions such as climate, land use and/or inflows.
+Decision support tools available to assist lake managers include computer lake ecosystem models, which can be used to simulate current lake conditions and assess the potential impact of changes to boundary conditions such as climate, land use and/or inflows.
 This report describes the setup of the one-dimensional (1D) hydrodynamic-ecological model DYRESM-CAEDYM for Lake Tikitapu, as well as the application of a management scenario whereby the nutrient load to the lake from septic tanks is removed.
 A further scenario of increased silica diffusion from lake sediments is also simulated.
-This report is intended as a guide to the model setup and application, so that it may be used in future to simulate other lake management scenarios.
+While this report is intended as a guide to the model setup and application, the model may be used in future to simulate other lake management scenarios.